shpongledsummer/atmospheric-weather-card/README.md

 | **Color Scheme** | Dark vs. light backgrounds and particle colors. | *"Use dark cloud colors"* |

 > [!NOTE]
 > For most setups, simply setting `sun_entity: sun.sun` **is enough** and means both aspects will automatically follow the real-world sun.
-The distinction between time and color scheme is only important if you want to mix states, such as displaying a moon on a light dashboard background.
+The distinction between time and color scheme is only important if you want to mix states, such as displaying the sun on a dark dashboard background.

 <br>